 All students must provide proof of medical insurance coverage prior to enrollment and must keep the coverage current throughout the program.
-A physical examination and immunization records are required by two weeks prior to the first day of class and must be kept current; this fulfils the requirements of NPC and our clinical facilities.
+A physical examination, immunization records and negative TB test within the past year are required by two weeks prior to the first day of class and must be kept current; this fulfils the requirements of NPC and our clinical facilities.
 Some facilities also have seasonal requirements pertaining to the flu immunization.